Riverscapes/PNET/docs/Documentation/Step9a.md

 - **Field Database**

   - A CSV containing all data collected in the field.
-THis csv must have a [RchID] field
+This csv must have a [RchID] field

 - **Fields List**